brechtlaperre/closure-identification/README.md

 ## How to cite

-> B. Laperre, J. Amaya, S. Jamal, and G. Lapenta, "Identification of high order closure terms from fully kinetic simulations using machine learning", Physics of Plasmas 29, 032706 (2022) https://doi.org/10.1063/5.0066397
+> B. Laperre, J. Amaya, S. Jamal, and G. Lapenta, "Identification of high order closure terms from fully kinetic simulations using machine learning", Physics of Plasmas 29, 032706 (2022). https://doi.org/10.1063/5.0066397

 -----

-# Info
+# How to use

-Codebase used to create the experiments described in above paper.
+1. Download the simulation data from [OSF](https://osf.io/gts8e/).
+2. Place the downloaded data in the respective folders in `data/raw`
+3. Run `make experiments` to prepare the experiment data.